In former songs, aroused and angry, I’d thought to beat the alarum, and urge relentless war,

 Angry curses, awful music of the oaths, the devils fully rous’d in human hearts,

-Moving masses as wild demons surging, and lives as nothing risk’d;
+Moving masses as wild demons surging, and lives as nothing risk’d.

-Red battles with their slaughter, bloody gashes, screams of wounded,
+Red battles with their slaughter,

 The whizz of limbs, heads, stone, wood, iron, high in the air,